 Goddess clothing in ancient Rome was a fundamental iconic element.
 The garments themselves tended to be the same traditional Stola and Palla, associated with Roman traditional matrons.
 Their accessories provided the strongest strongest elements of identification.

-As has already been mentioned in our discussion of ancient Roman religion the Romans were very liberal in their attitude to religion, or rather they were open to freedom of cult and gave little importance to an individual’s preference for one deity or another.
-This is particularly evident in their attitude to foreign cities which they may have invaded or colonised where foreign cults were maintained and even purposely integrated with the official cults of Rome so as to achieve a unique locally pertinent result.
-This was also true of female deities.
-Conversely the Romans themselves were very open to physically importing foreign deities into Rome itself and maintaining them with all their original attributes.
-Hence cults such as Isis from Egypt were extremely successful in the city:
+As has already been mentioned in our discussion of ancient Roman religion the Romans were very liberal in their attitude to religion.
+They had freedom of cult and gave little importance to an individual’s preference for one deity or another, so long as it didn’t preclude them from paying tribute to the Capitoline triad.
+This is particularly evident in their attitude to foreign cities which were Romanised: Foreign cults were maintained, and even purposely integrated with the official cults of Rome so as to achieve a unique locally pertinent result.

 Giving a god or goddess the right clothing and attributes was particularly important when so many deities existed.
 It was a means of easily identifying them, for example when pictured on the back of coins, on paintings or as statues.

 We list some items of clothing particular to some roman goddesses (most if not all wore the traditional stola):

 Ceres: bears a torch, sits on a cask, crown of cereals, carries poppies and wheat

 Minerva: often shown with an owl, a shield and helmet (Corinthian) propped on her head, spear